Four Years After Sanctification

 Before the Lord sanctified me, sinning was basically a daily occurrence in my life.
 Probably during most of my Christian life I was sinning more than once a day.
 As I was getting closer to sanctification, if my memory serves me well, I would say that sometimes I went on without sinning for a few days.

 After Jesus sanctified me, daily sinning was over.
 Of course, God is my judge, not me, but as I see it, nowadays I go without sinning for weeks and months.
 That is, committing a sin is a very rare occurrence.
 Sinning is just not a part of my everyday life.
-I can’t claim that it never happens, but on a daily level it’s not the rule but the exception.
+I can’t claim that it never happens, but on a daily level, it’s not the rule but the exception.

 Of course, my experience is not a law for anybody.
 Our measuring-staff must be not the experience of another believer, but the Word of God.
 I’m still growing, and I’m going on unto perfection, which I haven’t reached yet.

 The other difference is in the presence of sin.
 Before sanctification, I felt sin lurking around all the time.
-I knew that I will sin again and again.
+I knew that I would sin again and again.
 I was a slave, and I hated it.

 Now I know and feel that I am free.
 I can be and will be attacked, and I may even stumble, but if that happens, I can go to Jesus, and He will quickly forgive, cleanse, and restore me.